datalad-handbook/book/docs/usecases/using_globus_as_datastore.rst

 Globus as git-annex data store
 """"""""""""""""""""""""""""""
-A remote data store exists thanks to git-annex (which DataLad builds upon):
-Git-annex uses a key-value pair to reference files.
+A remote data store exists thanks to git-annex (which DataLad builds upon): git-annex uses a key-value pair to reference files.
 In the git-annex object tree, large files in datasets are stored as values while the key is generated from their contents and is checked into Git.
-The key is used to reference the location of the value in the object tree.
-The object tree (or keystore) with the data contents can be located anywhere – its location only needs to be encoded using a special remote.
+The key is used to reference the location of the value in the object tree [#f1]_.
+The :term:`object-tree` (or keystore) with the data contents can be located anywhere – its location only needs to be encoded using a special remote.
-Therefore, thanks to the git-annex-globus-remote interface, Globus.org provides git-annex with locations information to retrieve values and access files content with the corresponding keys.
-To ultimately enable end users’ access to data, git annex registers Globus locations assigning them to Globus-specific URLs, such as `globus://datadet_id/path/to/file`, where each Globus URL is associated with a the key corresponding to the given file.
+Therefore, thanks to the `git-annex-globus-remote <https://github.com/CONP-PCNO/git-annex-remote-globus>`_ interface, Globus.org provides git-annex with location information to retrieve values and access files content with the corresponding keys.
+To ultimately enable end users’ access to data, git-annex registers Globus locations by assigning them to Globus-specific URLs, such as ``globus://dataset_id/path/to/file``.
+Each Globus URL is associated with a the key corresponding to the given file.
 The use of a Globus URL protocol is a fictitious mean to assign each file of the dataset a unique location and source and therefore, it is a wrapper for additional validation that is performed